 4. Prep the Soil

 Taking care of your soil's health is crucial for long-term success.
 Start by testing your soil with a soil test to ensure it's pH is between 5.8 and 7.
 Soil that has a too low or too high of pH can create an unideal environment for healthy grass growth.
-Consider using soil amendments like NutraLime OP, which will help raise soil PH, or NutraSoft OP, which helps loosen compacted soil.
-Either of these products can be used at the same time as seeding or other lawn care product applications.
+Consider using soil amendments like NutraLime OP or Elemental Sulfur pH Down to adjust soil PH, or NutraSoft OP, which helps loosen compacted soil.
+Any of these products can be used at the same time as seeding or other lawn care product applications.

 Next, you will want to start prepping the soil by removing any rocks or debris.
 You should also make sure the lawn is level by filling in any holes or low spots with top soil.
 You should have a bare and even area for the new grass seeds.